|

 a bloody big needle in them.
 There would be brain activity, a dilation

-though they're under general anaesthetic.
-Their brains know what's going
+even though they’re under general anaesthetic.
+Their brains know

 "But these people are way gone beyond that?"
 Wyn said.

-to meet Alec and Jasmin who reported three dead and two comatose in another
+outside to meet Alec and Jasmin who reported three dead and two comatose

-house.
-"We can help them, can't we?
-You have stuff in the TARDIS.
+in another house.
+“We can help them, can’t we?
+You have stuff

-You could give them intravenous drips… replace lost fluids…
+in the TARDIS.
+You could give them intravenous drips… replace lost

-that sort of thing.
-Did what I just say make sense?
-Or am I just repeating
+fluids… that sort of thing.
+Did what I just say make sense or am

-let nature take its course.
-None of you are history buffs, are you?
-1346
+shouldn’t let nature take its course.
+None of you are history buffs,

-- the black plague is already starting to take hold in southern Europe.
+are you?
+1346 – the black plague is already starting to take hold

 "We let them die?"
 Alec looked at him in surprise.